TO THE SHAREHOLDERS

 9.8 The particulars of investments under section 186 of the Companies

-Financial Statements.
-9.9 The details of contracts or arrangements with related parties
+9.9 The details of contracts or arrangements with related parties are

-Related Party Transactions entered into during FY 2023-24 were on
+Related Party Transactions entered during FY 2024-25 were on arm's

-arm's length basis and also in the ordinary course of business.
-Please also refer to
+length basis and in the ordinary course of business.
+Please also refer to Note no. 44 of

 9.10 Conservation of Energy